-NAATI approved courses of diploma level or higher are basically the tertiary translation and interpreting qualifications that are provided by NATTI accredited VET and Higher Education institutions.
+NAATI approved courses of diploma level or higher are basically the tertiary translation and interpreting qualifications that are provided by NAATI accredited VET and Higher Education institutions.

 Graduates who are recommended on the successful completion of NAATI approved course can apply directly to NAATI to get their accreditation.

-Student visa, visa 485, visa 457 or any other visas that allow a minimum 6 months stay in Australia and have study rights.
+Applicants of Student visa (subclass 500), Temporary Graduate Visa (subclass 485),Temporary Skill Shortage (subclass 482) or any other visas that allow a minimum of 6 months stay in Australia can apply for NAATI Accreditation.

 30 weeks training